 Feral is a festival that reflects on today’s urgent political and social issues, and how artists take them into their hands.
 It is a programme of artistic interventions and encounters that uses art to influence everyday life in Brussels.
 Feral can take place on a boat, on a farm, in a swimming pool or an old monastery.
 Feral is urban, interstitial, peripheral and feral.

-This year, Feral will be held from 17 to 20 September in Park Josaphat (Schaerbeek) and at MONA (Jette).
+This year, Feral will be held from 17 to 20 September in Park Josaphat (Schaerbeek) at MONA (Jette), Place Reine Astrid (Jette) and at the Marché aux Porcs (Brussels).

 Editorial